Rep. David Scott, longtime Georgia lawmaker, dead at 80

 His political career began in 1974 with a successful run for the Georgia House of Representatives.
 He served there until he was elected to the state Senate in 1982.
 Scott was eventually elected to the newly created District 13, which includes DeKalb and Gwinnett counties, in 2003.

 In the House, Scott was a member of the Congressional Black Caucus, the New Democrat Coalition, the Congressional Equality Caucus, and others.
-He served as chair of the House Agriculture Committee for the first two years of former President Joe Biden's term, becoming the ranking member after Republicans won control of the legislative body.
+He served as chair of the House Agriculture Committee for the first two years of former President Joe Biden's term, becoming the first African-American lawmaker to do so.
+He then became the ranking member after Republicans won control of the legislative body in 2023.

 Scott's age and reports of health issues have dogged the congressman for the last few years, but the congressman had remained popular in his district, often running unopposed or handily beating his primary and Republican challengers.
 While he was not heavily campaigning during the months leading up to the May primary, he had been dismissive of any pressure to retire.